 Health Considerations For A Visit To France

-- Medical Insurance – It’s important that your travel insurance includes comprehensive medical cover.
-EU citizens should also apply for a free European Health Insurance Card (EHIC), which gives holders the same reduced or free state-provided healthcare as any French citizen.
+- EU citizens should apply for a free European Health Insurance Card (EHIC), which gives holders the same reduced or free state-provided healthcare as any French citizen.
 And download the EHIC smartphone app, which will guide you through the whole process and help take care of any bureaucracy.

-- Non-EU travellers should check with their insurance provider (such as World Nomads) to understand what they require of you before leaving for France.
+- Non-EU travellers, with travel insurance, should check with their provider to understand what they require of you before leaving for France.
 Keep their number within easy access, contact them as soon as possible for advice, and keep any receipts to claim against.

 - Dial 112 for the English-speaking emergency service.